chadpalmer2/statements-generator/README.md

 1. Install Homebrew

 Homebrew is a package manager for macOS that makes getting useful software for programming and development easier.
-A guide for installing it can be found here.
+A guide for installing it can be found here (https://docs.python-guide.org/starting/install3/osx/).
 The guide, summarized, is as follows.
 Open a Terminal window and run the following commands:

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"